Gerstep/cyber.fund/satoshi/general.md

 It seems like there is two main use cases for the portfolio part of the app:
 * (1) Manage and track your own crypto portfolio
-* (2) Follow and exlore public portfolios
+* (2) Follow and explore public portfolios

 I propose splitting the UI composition based on the use cases above with a strong focus on analytics and recommendations in the use case (1) and focus on visualizaion and social aspects in (2).
-Although UI difference won't affect the layout, the block composisition and order on the page should be adapted to the use case.
+Although UI difference won't affect the layout, the block composition and order on the page should be adapted to the use case.

 #### Charts